SafeTrek/safetrek-node-bootstrap/README.md

-# safetrek-node-bootstrap
+# SafeTrek Node Bootstrap

-A bootstrap project to get you started with SafeTrek API.
+A bootstrap project to quickly get you started with the SafeTrek API using NodeJS.